andreisss/FIRP/README.md

 - **FIRP** provides a comprehensive set of PowerShell cmdlets that can be used to automate the analysis of these artifacts.
 The framework can be used to quickly identify and investigate suspicious activities on a system, including malware infections, network intrusions, and other security incidents.

-- **The FIRP framework **is highly extensible, and allows users to create their own custom cmdlets to analyze additional artifacts.
-FIRP also includes a set of pre-built modules for common incident response activities, such as file analysis, network analysis, and memory forensics.

 Overall, this framework can be used to automate many of the incident response tasks, making the process faster and more efficient.
 However, it's important to note that this is just a high-level overview and the actual implementation of such a framework may involve many more steps and considerations depending on the specific requirements of the organization.